pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 This is pretty much the core of the language, although the language does have additional features such as arithmetics and lists.
 What I find cool about Prolog is that you can model your domain with it, and then use it to "discover" properties of the domain.

-Although it might not seem like it from what I've shown, general purpose programming is possible in the language.
-In some cases, we can even do better than what general purpose languages provide.
+Although it might not seem like it from what I've shown, general-purpose programming is possible in the language.
+In some cases, we can even do better than what general-purpose languages provide.
 As we've seen, there are no functions in Prolog, just relations in the form of rules and facts.
 Therefore, "outputs" are typically just another variable in a relation.
 To illustrate this, consider the builtin for appending lists:

 ```prolog
 ?- append([1, 2, 3], [4, 5, 6], X).